 Table of Contents

-Hybrid Electric Vehicle Definition
+What is Hybrid Electric Vehicle (HEV)?

 Due to their higher price compared to standard gasoline/diesel vehicles, hybrid vehicles could not be an affordable alternative for everybody.
 Yet, subsequent advancements in technology could make them more inexpensive.